Armstrong Siddeley Lynx

 The Armstrong Siddeley Lynx is a British seven-cylinder aero engine developed by Armstrong Siddeley.
+It was developed as a single row version of the two-row Armstrong Siddeley Jaguar.
 Testing began in 1920 and 6,000 had been produced by 1939.
 In Italy Alfa Romeo built a 200 hp licensed version of this engine named the Alfa Romeo Lynx.